 In January 2008, the Regional Board entered into a Cooperative Agreement with several water and wastewater agencies in the Santa Ana River Watershed to analyze and report the amount of salt and nitrates entering local groundwater aquifers as a consequence of recharging imported water in the region.
 The "Cooperative Agreement to Protect Water Quality and Encourage the Conjunctive Use of Imported Water in the Santa Ana River Basin" is Attachment A to Resolution No. R8-2008-0019.

-As with the BMPTF effort underwritten by local stakeholders, the Cooperative Agreement obligates signatories to assess current groundwater quality every three years.
-In addition, the signatories have agreed to estimate every six years the changes that are likely to occur in groundwater quality as a result of on-going and expected projects that recharge imported water.
+As with the BMPTF effort underwritten by local stakeholders, the original Cooperative Agreement obligates signatories to assess current groundwater quality every three years and recharge water quality every three years.
+In addition, the signatories have agreed to estimate every six years the changes that are likely to occur in groundwater quality over the next 20 years as a result of on-going and expected projects that recharge water.
 By emphasizing the use of "real-time" monitoring, rather than complex fate and transport models, the Regional Board is better able to evaluate the effects of these recharge projects.
+With the approval of Amendment No. 1 to the Cooperative Agreement, the Regional Board supported extending the interval of recharge water quality assessment to every five years and the estimate of future groundwater quality to every 10 years.

-The parties of the Cooperative Agreement execute the terms of the agreement through a workgroup that meets regularly under the administration of SAWPA.
-As the informal administrator, SAWPA assists in coordination among the signatories of the necessary basin salinity monitoring and modeling reports, along with final compilation and submittal of the reports to the Regional Board by the deadlines defined in the Agreement.
+The parties of the Cooperative Agreement execute the terms of the agreement through a workgroup of the Basin Monitoring Program Task Force that meets regularly under the administration of SAWPA.
+As the Task Force administrator, SAWPA assists in coordination among the signatories of the necessary basin salinity monitoring and modeling reports, along with final compilation and submittal of the reports to the Regional Board by the deadlines defined in the Cooperative Agreement.

 VI.
 Maximum Benefit Implementation Plans for Salt Management